Mistborn: Other works

 Sanderson published a novella, Mistborn: Secret History on January 26, 2016; it is set during the first trilogy.

 In other media

 Role-playing game

 In early 2009, Brandon Sanderson announced he was working with Crafty Games to release a role-playing game based on the series.
 While the release date was originally placed as "sometime in 2009", it shifted multiple times before being released in December 2011 in PDF, softcover, and hardcover editions.

 Film

 In 2010, Brandon Sanderson optioned the rights to the Mistborn books to Paloppa Pictures LLC.
 In Q1 of 2014 Paloppa Pictures' option ran out.
 In October 2016, the rights to the entire Cosmere universe, including the Mistborn series, were licensed by DMG Entertainment.
 On January 27, 2017, Deadline Hollywood reported that DMG signed F. Scott Frazier as the screenwriter for the adaptation of Mistborn: The Final Empire.
-On March 5, 2020, Brandon Sanderson stated that he was currently writing the screenplay of 'Mistborn: The Final Empire'.
+On March 5, 2020, Brandon Sanderson stated that he was currently writing the screenplay of Mistborn: The Final Empire.
+Later, on December 19, 2023, Brandon Sanderson stated that the film's development had encountered "hiccups" and was on "pause for now."